kelseyeckelberry/09_README_Generator/README.md

 ![badge](https://img.shields.io/badge/license-MIT-blue)

-# Best Project
+# Unit 09 Homework: Professional README Generator

 ## Description
-This is a test to demostrate functionality
+This javascript code was designed to generate professional README files in a simple and efficient way.

 ## Table of Contents
 * [Installation](#installation)